 Jodie Summerbell – Jamaican driver active in her home country.
 She drove a Mitsubishi Mirage in the 2005 Rally Jamaica, and was fourteenth overall.
 The year before, in 2004, she was seventh in the St Bess Tarmac Rally, driving a Mitsubishi Lancer.
 This was at least her second attempt at the St Bess event, in which she won her class in 2004, with an eighth overall, in the Mirage.
 She also raced a Mitsubishi Colt on circuits, and won at least one race outright.
 She is no longer competing.

 Pantelitsa Yiangou – Cypriot driver who mostly competes in rallysprints, in Cyprus.
 She began in 2011, in a Subaru Impreza, and drove in a number of rallysprints in 2012, with a best finish of thirteenth, at Achna Speedway.
 Part-way through the 2013 season, she changed cars, and started rallying a Mitsubishi Lancer Evo VI instead.
 Using this car, she was 18th in the OFA Rallysprint in 2014.
 In 2015, she went back to an Impreza, an STi N12 model this time.
 Her best finish was fifteenth, in the Palm Trees Rally.
 She rallied the Impreza in 2016, but was excluded from two rallies for receiving outside help, and then did not start the Palm Trees Rally, or finish the Cyprus Rally.
+In 2017, she drove a Mitsubishi Lancer Evo VI.
+This time, she finished the Cyprus Rally, in 43rd place.
 She drives for a family team.

 (Image copyright Ryan Lue-Clarke)